 POSC 350 Politics and the Environment 3

 The political context of environmental issues; air and water pollution, population control, and conservation

 POSC 355 Urban Politics 3

 Decision-making processes and the exercise of political power in urban communities

 POSC 360 Humanities Colloquium 3

-See ASRC 360 for course description.
+See ASRC360 for course description

 POSC 365 Model United Nations 2

 Intensive preparation for effective participation in the National Model United Nations held in New York City each April.

 RESTRICTIONS: May be repeated once for credit.
-Open only to selected delegates to the to the National Model United Nations.
+Open only to selected delegates to the National Model United Nations.

 POSC 366 Independent Study 1-6

-POSC 372 East European Political Systems 3
+POSC 372 East Central European Politics 3

-Survey of East European political systems (Poland, Hungary, Czechoslovakia, East Germany, Romania, Yugoslavia, Bulgaria, and Albania) after World War II.
-Some regional topics addressed: workers' and peasants' problems, the Warsaw Pact, Comecon, and intra-regional party relations.
+Survey of East Central European political systems (Poland, Hungary, Czechia and Slovakia, Germany, Romania, former Yugoslavia, Bulgaria and Albania) after World War II.
+The so-called new federal states in Germany (ex-DDR) will be emphasized

 POSC 377 Arab-Israeli Politics 3

-Development of the Arab-Israeli conflict analyzed from the Dreyfus Affair and the Balfour Declaration to current events.
+Development of the Arab-Israeli conflict analyzed from the Dreyfus Affair and the Balfour Declaration to current events

 POSC 380 Introduction to Law 3

 Broad overview of the nature, functions and limits of law.
 Emphasis on law as the political instrument used to regulate, control and promote behavior and deal with social problems.

 POSC 387 American Political Thought 3

 Overview of American political thought.
 Focuses on critical formative periods in American politics, such as the Founding, Civil War and Industrial Revolution, with readings selected from the writings and speeches of key American statesmen.

 POSC 390 Honors Colloquium 3

-See ASRC 390 for description.
+See ASRC390 for description.